LERCAutomation/DataSelector/README.md

 Requirements
 ------------
-The Data Selector Tool requires the following:
+The DataSelector tool requires the following:

  - MapInfo 10.0 or higher